PhDGeomatic/InsubriParks/docs/30_configuration.md

 ### Configuration

-Edit the file `.env` and change the environment variables according to the [Geo Collector Bot](https://github.com/opengeolab/geocollectorbot) configuration.
+Edit the file `.env` and change the environment variables according to the [Geo Collector Bot](https://github.com/opengeolab/geocollectorbot) settings.

 ```bash
 # Database setup